 The amount spent on tangible capital assets or capital investment less amortization is net investment.
 If capital investment is consistently higher than amortization, net investment will be positive, indicating that productive capacity is increasing.
 Conversely, if capital investment is consistently lower than amortization, net investment will be negative, indicating that productive capacity is decreasing.
 On an annual basis, the CRD is acquiring assets at a faster rate than assets are amortizing.
-In 2023, the CRD was acquiring assets 2.32 times faster than amortization (an increase from 1.64 times in 2022), indicating that productive capacity is increasing.
-The WTP project, which was a significant portion of the District's total annual asset additions in 2019 to 2021, was substantially lower in 2022 and 2023 as the project was completed and the final costs were incurred.
+In 2024, the CRD was acquiring assets 2.45 times faster than amortization (an increase from 2.32 times in 2023), indicating that productive capacity is increasing.